nwchemgit/nwchem-wiki/Compiling-NWChem.md

 ```
           INTERFACE64 = 1
 ```
-  - ACML and MKL can support 64-bit integers if the appropriate library is chosen.
+  - AOCL and MKL can support 64-bit integers if the appropriate library is chosen.
 For MKL, one can choose the ILP64 Version of Intel® MKL and the correct recipe can be extracted from the website
     <https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-link-line-advisor.html>.
-    For ACML the int64 libraries should be chosen, e.g. in the case of ACML 4.4.0 using a PGI compiler
-    /opt/acml/4.4.0/pgi64_int64/lib/libacml.a

 ### <span style="color:#FF0000">Automated build of OpenBLAS/ScaLAPACK</span>